Windows 3.1: Windows for Workgroups

 Windows for Workgroups served as an update to Windows 3.1, and it was the first version of Windows that was suitable for integrated networking.
 Initially developed as an add-on for Windows 3.0, it was later released in 1992.
 It introduced drivers and protocols for peer-to-peer networking.
-Windows for Workgroups was mostly orientated towards businesses.
+Windows for Workgroups was mostly oriented towards businesses.

 Windows for Workgroups 3.1

 The first version of Windows for Workgroups, 3.1, was released on October 27, 1992.
-Codenamed Winball and Sparta, it allows users to share files, use print servers, and chat online; files could be accessed from other machines that run either Windows or DOS.
+Codenamed Winball and Sparta, it allows users to share files, use print servers, and chat online; files could be accessed from other machines that ran either Windows or DOS.
 The Microsoft Hearts card game was also added, while Object Linking and Embedding, which was implemented in Windows 3.1, was also included in the Windows for Workgroups version.
 The Workgroups version also introduced the Microsoft Mail program, which allowed users to receive and send email, and Microsoft Schedule+, a time management app.

-Windows for Workgroups can also be accessed from an OS/2 client that uses the Server Message Block (SMB), a protocol used for sharing files and printers over local networks.
+Windows for Workgroups could also be accessed from an OS/2 client that uses the Server Message Block (SMB), a protocol used for sharing files and printers over local networks.
 It introduced support for the NetBEUI protocol.
 The price sat at $69 for Windows 3.1 users.

 Windows for Workgroups 3.11

-The other version, Windows for Workgroups 3.11, was released in November 1993.
+The other version, Windows for Workgroups 3.11, was released on November 8, 1993.
 It was codenamed Snowball, and it introduced support for 32-bit file access, drive sharing, and group calendaring.
 It also has built-in fax capabilities.

 It received network improvements; a Winsock package was released for Windows for Workgroups, although it was later replaced by a 32-bit stack add-on package (codenamed Wolverine) that provided TCP/IP support in Windows for Workgroups 3.11.
 Its connectivity with NetWare networks was increased, while it also introduced support for Open Data-Link Interface cards and Internetwork Packet Exchange drivers.
-Remote access service was introduced as a product for users to remotely access Windows NT and its advanced server nets.
+Remote access service was introduced as a product for users to remotely access Windows NT and its Advanced Server networks.

 It runs in 80386 enhanced mode, and it supports the use of network redirectors.
 It was sold in two versions; the complete package cost $219 while the "Workgroup Add-on for Windows" cost $69.

 System requirements

-The official system requirements for Windows 3.1 and following versions include the following.
+The official system requirements for Windows 3.1 and subsequent versions include the following:

 To use a printer or to run Windows on a network, additional 2.5 MB of free space will be needed on the hard drive.
 The amount of RAM is dependent on software that runs on the PC; if the user is on the network and if the network requires a lot of memory, more RAM will be needed.
 Windows 3.1 includes more drivers for printers than its predecessor.
-It is also possible to connect on to a network using Windows 3.1 via Hayes, Multi-Tech, or Trail Blazer modems.
+It is also possible to connect to a network using Windows 3.1 via Hayes, Multi-Tech, or Trail Blazer modems.